christianbernecker/json-explorer/DEPLOYMENT.md

 ```

 This script will:
+1. Display a pre-deployment checklist and require confirmation
-1. Run lint and build checks
+2. Run lint and build checks
-2. Switch to the main branch
+3. Switch to the main branch
-3. Merge changes from staging
+4. Merge changes from staging
-4. Push to the main branch
+5. Push to the main branch
-5. Trigger the production deployment webhook
+6. Trigger the production deployment webhook

+## Automatic Deployment Safeguards

+Several safeguards have been implemented to ensure proper deployment:

+1. **Pre-deployment Checklists**: Both deployment scripts show checklists to remind you of key steps.

+2. **Required Confirmation**: The production deployment script requires explicit confirmation that you've read the guide.

+3. **Git Hooks**:
+   - The `pre-push` hook reminds you about the deployment process when pushing to staging or main branches.
+   - The `pre-commit` hook updates the sitemap with current dates.

+4. **NPM Scripts**:
+   - `npm run install-hooks`: Installs the git hooks (runs automatically after `npm install`)
+   - `npm run prepare-deploy`: Shows a summary of the deployment guide

 ## Version Management